-UPDATED: As detailed below, there are two alternative effective checking methods, the conventional and thrip cloth method.

-The following process has been proven effective in removing insects from leafy vegetables.
+As detailed below, there are two alternative effective checking methods, the conventional and thrip cloth method.
+The following processes has been proven effective in removing insects from leafy vegetables.
 This process only works when the steps discussed below are followed exactly, patiently, and very thoroughly.
-Because Hearts of Romaine is a premium product that companies watch carefully, it is to infestation; nonetheless, Hearts of Romaine still contain Steps for cleaning Hearts of Romaine:
+Because Hearts of Romaine is a premium product that companies watch carefully, it is less prone to infestation; nonetheless, Hearts of Romaine still contain insects.

-1. Separate leaves from the stem.

-- 2. Fill a pan with water and a soapy solution.
+- 1. Separate leaves from the stem. - 2.
+Fill a pan with water and detergent.
 The pan should be large enough to accommodate the amount of product you are using and still enable you to vigorously agitate the leaves, as described below.
-The amount of soap should be enough to make the water feel slippery and be sudsy. - 3.
-Submerge leaves in the pan of water for 5 minutes. - 4.
-Agitate the leaves in the water so that the soapy solution loosens insects that are gripping the leaves' surface. - 5.
+The amount of detergent should be enough to make the water feel slippery and be sudsy. - 3.
+Submerge leaves in the pan for 5 minutes. - 4.
+Agitate the leaves in the detergent water so that the detergent loosens insects that are gripping the leaves' surface. - 5.
 After the initial rinse, choose from the two checking options below: